Request for quotation

 3. wait to receive notification that your application has been approved and that your trademark registration is valid.

-In order for your application to be approved, it is required that your trademark is so-called ”distinctive”, that is to say that it differs from other trademarks and is easily recognisable.
+In order for your application to be approved, it is required that your trademark is so-called “distinctive”, that is to say that it differs from other trademarks and is easily recognizable.
 Your brand must also not be too similar to other brands or create confusion with other brands.
 You can seek advice from WIPO on how to make your application as strong as possible.

 A trademark registration through WIPO gives you protection for your trademark in countries that are members of the International Trademark Convention.
 This includes most countries in the world, but there are some countries that are not members.
 The protection of your trademark extends over a ten-year period, and can be extended if necessary.